 Dr. Wright is Assistant Professor of Nursing.
-She received a B.S.N. and M.S. from University of Michigan School of Nursing, and a Ph.D. from New Your University College of Nursing.
+She received a B.S.N. and M.S. from the University of Michigan School of Nursing, and a Ph.D. from New York University College of Nursing.

 Prior to joining the faculty at NYU, Dr. Wright the Assistant Director for Evidence-Based Practice and Nursing Research at Northern Westchester Hospital in Mt Kisco NY, a clinical assistant professor at Pace University Lienhard School of Nursing, and NYU College of Nursing.

 New York University, PhDNew York University, Post-Master's CertificateUniversity of Michigan School of Nursing, MSUniversity of Michigan School of Nursing, BSN